NOAA-GFDL/MDTF-diagnostics/sites/NOAA_GFDL/doc/NOAA_GFDL.rst

       <analysis switch="on" cumulative="no" script="/home/Oar.Gfdl.Mdteam/DET/analysis/mdtf/MDTF-diagnostics/sites/NOAA_GFDL/mdtf_gfdl.csh"/>

 The MDTF package behaves as any other analysis script called by FRE from an experiment XML: FRE will populate the wrapper script with the correct paths, date range of the run, etc., so these options don't need to be passed in the XML tag.

-The wrapper script calls the site installation of the package with the ``--frepp`` and ``--data-manager="GFDL_PP"`` (see below) options, as well as passing through all relevant paths set by FRE and any additional options set in the tag's ``script`` attribute.
+The wrapper script calls the site installation of the package with the ``--frepp`` and ``--data-manager="GFDL_PP"`` (see below) options. ``GFDL_PP`` defaults to assuming GFDL variable naming :ref:`conventions<ref-data-conventions>`; data which follows other conventions (e.g. fremetarized runs intended for publication as part of CMIP6) requires the ``--convention`` flag to be set explicitly.
+In general, the wrapper script passes through any additional options set in the tag's ``script`` attribute, as well as setting the paths provided by FRE.
 This can be used to, e.g., only run PODs relevant for one model ``<component>`` with the ``--pods`` option.

 Currently, FRE requires that each analysis script be associated with a single model ``<component>``.
 This poses difficulties for the MDTF package, which analyzes data from multiple modeling realms/components.
 We provide two ways to address this issue: